luvagu/todos-js-snowpack-tailwind/README.md

 npm run build
 ```

-> All the dev files are in the `src` directory and production ready files un the `buld` directory
+> All the dev files are in the `src` directory and production files in the `build` directory

 See working demo at: https://luvagu.github.io/todos-js-snowpack-tailwind